MUDE-2025/GA1.4/03_river_flow_velocity/Report_flow_velocity.md

 % solution_start

 - In the PDF plot, we can see that the shape of the distribution is similar for $u$.
 In the CDF plot, we can see that there are significant differences in the tail of the distribution of $u$.
 Specifically, the values from the observations are lower than those computed from the simulations.
 This is because the both distributions overestimated the exceedance probability in the right tails, also leading to larger predictions of the flow velocity.
-- <b>Disadvantages:</b> we are assuming that $h$ and $q$ are independent (we will see how to address this issue next week).
+- **Disadvantages:** we are assuming that $h$ and $q$ are independent (we will see how to address this issue next week).
 But is that true?
 Also, the results are conditioned to how good model is the selected parametric distribution.
 In this case, since the tail of the distribution of $h$ is not properly fitted, the obtained distribution for $u$ deviates from the one obtained from the observations.
-- <b>Advantages:</b> I can draw all the samples I want allowing the computation of events I have not observed yet (extreme events).
+- **Advantages:** I can draw all the samples I want allowing the computation of events I have not observed yet (extreme events).
 - The observations along a narrow drop-shaped area of the plot, whereas the simulations are spread all around.
 This is because the observations are dependent, since there is a physical relationship between the water depth and the velocity of the flow, while the simulations were assumed to be independent.
-- <b>Some suggestions:</b> Improve the fit in the tail for $h$ and $q$.
+- **Some suggestions:** Improve the fit in the tail for $h$ and $q$.
 Account for the dependence between the two variables.

 % solution_end